 It was a trade that involved the Portuguese, Dutch, British, Americans, French and Arabs.

-Such a horror chamber, Goree Island, sections of which has undergone renovation over the years as part of the Senegalese government ‘s effort to not just preserve this dark chapter of its history but boost its tourism industry, is inhabited currently by 1500 permanent residents which activities reside around tourism, fishing and arts like carvings, paintings and souvenirs.
+Such a horror chamber, Goree Island, sections of which has undergone renovation over the years as part of the Senegalese government ‘s effort to not just preserve this dark chapter of its history but boost its tourism industry, is inhabited currently by 1500 permanent residents whose activities reside around tourism, fishing and arts like carvings, paintings and souvenirs.

 There are restaurants, cinema and drummers, people who cash in on the endless flow of tourists to this 900 metre long island.
 The Chez Thio, for instance, advertises itself as being in Goree since 1974.
 There are some who also live on the island and work in Dakar, a trip of about 20 minutes by sea.